gaggle/pairedmq/README.md

 ## The Next Step
 This library provides 5 extendable classes, so you can customize behavior to your liking:

-    from pairedmq.client import Client
+    pairedmq.client.Client
-    from pairedmq.server import Server
+    pairedmq.server.Server
-    from pairedmq.evalexec.client import EvalExecClient
+    pairedmq.evalexec.client.EvalExecClient
-    from pairedmq.evalexec.server import EvalExecClient
+    pairedmq.evalexec.server.EvalExecClient
-    from pairedmq.mayaclient.client import MayaClient
+    pairedmq.mayaclient.client.MayaClient

 You can inherit from either of these and override/extend as you please.
-The `pairedmq` baseclasses needs just one override each to get going, the `evalexec` classes are good to go as-is (they spawn a normal python process), and if your needs are specifically to run Maya you can use the `mayaclient` class.
+The `pairedmq` baseclasses needs just one override each to get going, the `evalexec` classes are good to go as-is (they spawn a normal python process), and if your needs are specifically to run Maya you can use the `MayaClient` class.

 ## Using Maya